 If every individual, included in the order, is found in METSS with the same case structure, METSS will check for the family violence indicator from AOC.
-If the order contains the family violence indicator and the family violence indicator on the corresponding METSS case is not set, then the METSS family violence (FV) indicator will be set and the information sent to FCR.
-If the FV indicator is set on a case, no information will be disclosed to any person unless directed by a court ruling.
+If the order contains the family violence indicator and the family violence indicator on the corresponding METSS case is not set, then the METSS family violence (FV) indicator will be set, by entering "Y" and the information sent to FCR.
+If the FV indicator is set to "Y" on a case, no information will be disclosed to any person unless directed by a court ruling.